 The Rio Negro Basin is the heart of the giant peacock's territory.
-Although, like other large trunk rivers, the deep and fast channels of the enormous Rio Negro itself is not a productive enough fishery for us to concentrate our fishing efforts on, the Rio Negro is fed by many tributaries, possesses many side channels (paranas) and sports a host of island archipelagos studded with lagoons that are individually superb fisheries, This huge basin is the most famous of all trophy peacock fisheries and contains the world's largest peacock bass.
-With at least a dozen productive blackwater rivers, such as the Urubaxi and the Caures, we normally fish this area from late October until the beginning of March.
-The deeply tannin-stained waters here are unique in their austere characteristics.
-Consequently quantity tends to be lower here, but size is the key.
-The Rio Negro basin contains the world’s largest peacock bass; with plenty of fish in double digits, fish well into the teens common, and monsters ranging from 20 pounds up to world record size lurking here.
-If a shot at a world record is your goal, then this is your fishery.
+Like other large trunk rivers, the deep and fast channels of the enormous Rio Negro itself are not productive enough for us to concentrate our fishing efforts there.
+However, the Rio Negro is fed by many tributaries, possesses myriad side channels (paranas) and sports a host of island archipelagos studded with lagoons that are individually superb fisheries.
+This huge basin is the most famous of all trophy peacock fisheries and contains the world's largest peacock bass within its vast drainage.

-The Lower Rio Negro Basin
+The Central Rio Negro Basin

 The Upper Rio Negro Basin

 Rio Urubaxi - Known mostly as a big fish river, the Urubaxi generally has a short season (4-8 weeks, typically occurring between November and January.
 Due to its location, it's prone to quick changes in water level.
 But when levels are right, anglers can encounter excellent trophy fishing here.